Indigenous Philippine folk religions: Concept of the soul

 Ghosts or ancestral spirits, in a general Philippine concept, are the spirits of those who have already died.
 In other words, they are the souls of the dead.
 They are different from the souls of the living, in which, in many instances, a person has two or more living souls, depending on the ethnic group.
 Each ethnic group in the Philippine islands has their own terms for ghosts and other types of souls.
 Due to the sheer diversity of Indigenous words for ghosts, terms like espirito and multo, both adopted from Spanish words such as muerto, have been used as all-encompassing terms for the souls or spirits of the dead in mainstream Filipino culture.
 While ghosts in Western beliefs are generally known for their sometimes horrific nature, ghosts of the dead for the various ethnic groups in the Philippines are traditionally regarded in high esteem.
 These ghosts are usually referred to as ancestral spirits who can guide and protect their relatives and community, though ancestral spirits can also cast harm if they are disrespected.
 In many cases among various Filipino ethnic groups, spirits of the dead are traditionally venerated and deified in accordance to ancient belief systems originating from the Indigenous Philippine folk religions.

 Important symbols

 Some tattoo symbols recorded in the Boxer Codex (1590).
 Due to Spanish colonization, racism, and the stigma it brought against tattooed indigenous peoples, the art of tattoo gradually faded in the archipelago' cultures.

 Throughout various cultural phases in the archipelago, specific communities of people gradually developed or absorbed notable symbols in their belief systems.
 Many of these symbols or emblems are deeply rooted in indigenous epics, poems, and pre-colonial beliefs of the natives.
-Each ethnic group has their own set of culturally important symbols, but there are also "shared symbols" which has influenced many ethnic peoples in a particular area.
+Each ethnic group has their own set of culturally important symbols, but there are also "shared symbols" that have influenced many ethnic peoples in a particular area.
 Some examples of important Anitist symbols are as follow: